-The MicroZAMOD underpinning dataset is drawn from the 2015 Living Conditions Monitoring Survey (LCMS) (CSO, 2016) (Table 3.1).
-The 2015 LCMS was conducted in April/May 2015 and covered 12,251 households in 664 randomly selected Enumeration Areas(EAs) across the ten provinces of Zambia.
-The survey estimated a total population of 15.5 million, with 58.2 percent of the population residing in rural areas.
-The survey estimated a total of 3,014,965 households, with an average household size of 5.1 persons.
-The 2015 survey was designed to cover a representative sample of 12,260 non-institutionalised private households residing in both rural and urban parts of the country.
-A total of 664 Enumeration Areas (EAs) were drawn from a total of 25,600 EAs nationwide.
-The survey was designed to produce reliable estimates at national, provincial and residence (rural/urban) levels.
+MicroZAMOD is underpinned by the 2010 and 2015 Living Conditions Monitoring Survey (LCMS).
+The description of the data provided here relates to the 2015 LCMS (CSO 2016) (Table 3.1).
+The 2015 LCMS was conducted in April/May 2015 and covered 12,251 households in 664 randomly selected enumeration areas across the ten provinces of Zambia.
+The survey estimated a total population of 15.5 million, with 58.2 per cent of the population residing in rural areas.
+It estimated a total of 3,014,965 households, with an average household size of 5.1 persons.
+The survey was designed to produce reliable estimates at national, provincial, and residence (rural/urban) levels.